markfasheh/duperemove/README.md

 to each other, finding and categorizing extents that match each other.
 Optionally, a per-block hash can be applied for further duplication lookup.
-When given the -d option, duperemove will submit those extents for deduplication using the Linux kernel extent-same ioctl.
+When given the -d option, duperemove will submit those extents for deduplication using the Linux kernel FIDEDUPRANGE ioctl.

 Duperemove can store the hashes it computes in a 'hashfile'.
 If given an existing hashfile, duperemove will only compute hashes